-President and Chief Executive Officer since November 2005.
+President and Chief Executive Officer since 2005.

 Other present assignments: Chairman of the Swedish Bankers' Association.
-Director of Securitas AB.
+Director of Securitas AB, Scania CV AB (subsidiary of Volkswagen) and FAM AB.
 Member of the Supervisory Board of Volkswagen AG.

 Background: Annika Falkengren started as an SEB trainee in 1987 and worked in Trading & Capital Markets from 1988 to 2000.
-She was appointed Global Head of Fixed Income in 1995, Global Head of Trading in 1997 and Head of Merchant Banking in 2000.
-In 2001, she became Head of the Corporate & Institutions division and Executive Vice President of SEB, and, in 2004, Deputy Group Chief Executive.
+She was appointed Global Head of Fixed-Income in 1995, Global Head of Trading in 1997 and Head of Merchant Banking in 2000.
+In 2001, she became Head of the Corporate & Institutions division and Executive Vice President of SEB and, in 2004, Deputy Group Chief Executive.